 In verse 4, why does he say he is writing the Gospel account?

 As the author of the third Gospel, Luke had lived and walked the "fifth Gospel."
-He interviewed eyewitnesses to the life, ministry, death, and resurrection of Jesus and sat down to write his Gospel-the Gospel of Luke from these accounts.
-Luke's Gospel reminds me of a photo album full of snapshots.
+He interviewed eyewitnesses to the life, ministry, death, and resurrection of Jesus and sat down to write the Gospel of Luke from these accounts.